ukparliament/ontologies/procedure/meta/queries/instrument-types/treaties/index.md

 Later in 2021 it changed again with treaty consideration being shared between the International Agreements Committee and the Lords [European Affairs Committee](https://committees.parliament.uk/committee/516/european-affairs-committee/).

 In the Commons any select committee can open an inquiry into a treaty and report on it if they feel it fits into their remit.
-As of November 2022, treaties have been scrutinised in some way by the International Trade Committee, the Environment, Food and Rural Affairs Committee and the Northern Ireland Affairs Committee.
+As of January 2024, treaties have been scrutinised in some way by the [International Trade Committee](https://committees.parliament.uk/committee/367/international-trade-committee/), the [Environment, Food and Rural Affairs Committee](https://committees.parliament.uk/committee/52/environment-food-and-rural-affairs-committee), the [Home Affairs Committee](https://committees.parliament.uk/committee/83/home-affairs-committee), the [Public Accounts Committee](https://committees.parliament.uk/committee/127/public-accounts-committee/), the [Women and Equalities Committee](https://committees.parliament.uk/committee/328/women-and-equalities-committee/) and the [Northern Ireland Affairs Committee](https://committees.parliament.uk/committee/120/northern-ireland-affairs-committee).

 The Joint Committee on Human Rights can also consider treaties but as of 2021 there have been no inquiries/reports.